asyncapi/modelina/modelina-website/README.md

 This website is a `Next` + TypeScript website.

+The website is being deployed to Netlify along side serverless functions.

 ## Playground

 Here is a quick overview of where some of the functions for rendering the playground work: